The Lost Daughter (film): Production

 Maggie Gyllenhaal acquired the film rights to the Elena Ferrante novel in October 2018, and wrote and directed the adaptation.

 The lead character, Leda, says that she is named for the woman in the W. B. Yeats poem "Leda and the Swan", which Yeats based on the Leda story of Greek mythology.

 In February 2020, Olivia Colman, Jessie Buckley, Dakota Johnson and Peter Sarsgaard were cast in the film.
 In August, Paul Mescal was added, and in October 2020, Oliver Jackson-Cohen was cast as well, with Ed Harris, Dagmara Domińczyk, Jack Farthing and Alba Rohrwacher joining in November.

-Principal photography began in Spetses, Greece, in September 2020 (from 28 September 2020 to 31 October 2020).
+Principal photography was filmed in Spetses, Greece, from September 28 to October 31, 2020.

+Music

+The film's score was written by Dickon Hinchliffe, and released as a separate album through Milan Records on December 17, 2021.
+Another album which featured the original songs written and performed by singer-songwriter Monika Christodoulou was released on December 24.

 Release

 The Lost Daughter had its world premiere at the 78th Venice International Film Festival on September 3, 2021.
 In August 2021, Netflix acquired distribution rights to the film in the United States and several other countries, adding more markets, including the United Kingdom, in October.
 The film screened at film festivals in the Telluride, Hamptons, London, Lyon Metropolis, Mill Valley, Montclair, New York, San Diego (closing night), Zurich, and Whistler Film Festival.
 It was released in the United States on December 17, 2021, in a limited release prior to streaming on Netflix on December 31, 2021.